aiolos/frontpage/README.md

 It will take some time and a lot of trial and error but it is definitely worth it!

 ## Installation instructions when using domoticz www folder
-1) copy the files from the frontpage map to domoticz/www so the frontpage.html and the subfolders file needs to be in domoticz/www
+1) copy the files from the frontpage map to domoticz/www so the frontpage.html and the subfolders file needs to be in domoticz/www (or create a symlink)

 2) edit settings.js